slow cooker kalua pig

 While you can definitely slow cook this pork without searing it, you will probably notice that the flavor is not quite as strong.
 This also goes for any pot roast or stew that you might cook in the slow cooker.
 Discerning taste buds will figure you out if you don’t sear the meat first!

-You can also make kalua pig in the oven and wrap it with ti leaves.
+You can also make kalua pig in the oven and wrap it with ti leaves to help create steam and keep the moisture in.
 However, I’ve eaten

 versions of this that tasted dried out from being overcooked or kept warm in the oven too long.
 You can also cook this in an instant pot.
 With an instant pot, you might have too much liquid afterwards and might need to add salt to the pork meat after removing some of the liquid.
 Thus, a slow cooker is the way to go for my family.